carbonblack/carbon-black-cloud-sdk-python/docs/index.rst

 Major Features
 --------------
-- Support For All Carbon Black Cloud Products
-    Endpoint Standard, Audit and Remediation, and Enterprise EDR
+- Supports the following Carbon Black Cloud Products with extensions for new features and products planned Endpoint Standard, Audit and Remediation, and Enterprise EDR
 - Reduced Complexity
     The SDK manages the differences among Carbon Black Cloud APIs